aehlke/tag-it/README.markdown

 ### allowDuplicates (boolean)

 Allows duplicate tags to be created.
-One implication of this is that `removeTagByName` will remove all tags which match the given name.
+One implication of this is that `removeTagByLabel` will remove all tags which match the given label.

 Defaults to *false*.